CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-new.md

 * **Reserved Instances**
   * Customers may contact CenturyLink if they wish to have their Reserved Instance limit increased.

+* **Cost Allocation Tags** Some features of CAM's Analytics tool rely upon cost allocation tags.
+As the reseller, CenturyLink is responsible for cost allocation tag approval.
+Please submit a support ticket with a list of the proposed tag keys which you need to have approved.
+When they are activated it will take up to 24 hours for AWS to begin writing the tags to the billing files.
+AWS will not retroactively populate data into billing tables, so please submit this ticket as soon as possible.

 ### Steps